araujo88/bit-life-proofing/README.md

 # bit-life-proofing

-A program that performs life-proof certifications transactions on Bitcoin network using OP_RETURN by combining PGP and hashing
+A program that performs life-proof certifications transactions on Bitcoin network using OP_RETURN by combining PGP and hashing.

+# Bitcoin Proof of Life Recorder

+## Overview

+The Bitcoin Proof of Life Recorder is a Python project designed to automate the process of recording a "proof of life" message on the Bitcoin blockchain.
+This application uses the `bitcoinlib` library to interact with the Bitcoin network, specifically the testnet, and embeds custom messages into the blockchain using `OP_RETURN` transactions.

+## Features

+- **Automated Proof of Life Messages**: Generates and embeds proof of life messages into the Bitcoin blockchain.
+- **PGP Signature**: Integrates GPG for signing messages to ensure authenticity.
+- **Flexible Scheduling**: Allows setting custom intervals for message recording.
+- **Testnet Support**: Designed to work with Bitcoin's testnet for safe experimentation and testing.

 ## Requirements